Bulk import in the planning: load your entire editorial backlog in seconds

 1) Prepare your CSV file

-2) Open the "New draft" wizard
+2) Open the "New Draft" creation wizard

 3) Drop your CSV file